Projects get nod for funding from VS board

-During last week’s school board meeting, Kyle Koeppen, district superintendent, shared that the district’s expanded administrative team had meet “to identify on-going priorities and more immediate needs” within the district, along with developing a list of priorities for the coming year.
+During last week’s school board meeting, Kyle Koeppen, district superintendent, shared that the district’s expanded administrative team had met “to identify ongoing priorities and more immediate needs” within the district, along with developing a list of priorities for the coming year.

 Koeppen reminded the board that each year the district sets a portion of funds from the PPEL aside to future projects.
 One such project is for turf replacement at Karr Athletic Complex.
 By making that commitment now, the district will not need to come up with the funds at the time of the actual replacement down the road.